ufcg-lsd/blowout/README.md

 ## Configuring Blowout
 [See](https://github.com/fogbow/arrebol/blob/master/sched.conf.example) an example of Blowout configuration file, change it and make your own Blowout configuration file.

-To know more about Blowout configurations [see](https://github.com/fogbow/blowout/blob/readme/src/main/java/org/fogbowcloud/blowout/CONFIGURATIONS.md).
+For more information see [Blowout Configurations](https://github.com/fogbow/blowout/blob/readme/src/main/java/org/fogbowcloud/blowout/CONFIGURATIONS.md).

 After set your Blowout configuration file, use Blowout with it.